What is Conditional Access?

 Conditional access is still a very important tool in the fight against piracy for broadcasters over one-way networks.
 It ensures rights holders and content providers get returns on their investment and effort.

 As one of the world’s leaders in security solutions and the inventor of DRM, Intertrust brings the latest technology and security techniques to the pay-TV model.
-To find out more about our converged DRM and CAS solution, and how it helps broadcasters and content providers all over the world, get in touch with our team.
+If you are interested in finding out more about what conditional access is able to offer in the digital age and how we are converging it with DRM to create a flexible solution to help pay-TV operators and content providers all over the world, get in touch with our team.

 About Bo Ferm